LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Hardhat.md

 ```

 ## Testing the contract
-To test our contract, we are going to use [Hardhat Network](https://hardhat.org/hardhat-network/docs/overview), a local Ethereum network designed for development.
+To test our NFT contract, we’ll use:
+- **Hardhat Network** – A local Ethereum network for development.
 It comes built-in with Hardhat, and it's used as the default network.
-You don't need to setup anything to use it.

-In our tests we're going to use [ethers.js](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers) to interact with the NFT contract we built in the previous section, and we'll use [Mocha](https://mochajs.org/) as our test runner.
+- **Ethers.js** – To interact with the contract.
+- **Mocha** – For test runner and assertions.

+###  Setting up the test file
 Create a new directory called `test` inside our project root directory and create a new file in there called `NFT.js` and add the following code:

 ```js title="test/NFT.js"